 Posted 7 July 2015 by Sal

-One of the most common devices of teachers on the path is to tell people to look within, or go inside, something along those lines.
+A common message that some spiritual teachers give to seekers on the path is that they need to look within or go inside, or something along those lines.
 But I think this can be misleading and confusing.
 It gives the impression that you are inside somewhere.
-Whenever I tried to do that on the path I only felt claustrophobic.
-Even if it brought some peace or bliss it was still limited to body/mind.
-And also to look within makes you think that you will discover SOMETHING.
+Whenever I tried to do it, I only felt claustrophobic.
+Even if it brought some peace or bliss, it was still limited to the body-mind.
+Also, to “look within” makes you think you will discover SOMETHING.
 But the NO-THING that you are cannot be found within, or anywhere in fact.
 It is simply known.
 The idea of ‘looking within’ just supports the idea of separation.

-It is about allowing attention to be free and open instead of 'self-focused' and to then recognize our true, center-less existence.
-When this “my body/mind is the center of my existence” idea is dropped then it is known that I am not ‘in’ anything.
-This is when you discover the ultimate joke.
-There is a sense of limitless existence, unattached, un-centered, instead of the feeling/sense of self-focus.
+This work is about recognizing that attention is already free and open, rather than limited to a centralized focus on “self.”
+It’s recognizing your true, center-less existence.
+When the idea, “the body-mind is the center of my existence, and therefore, who I am,” is dropped, then it is known that who I am is not “in” anything.
+You discover the ultimate joke!
+You are limitless existence, unattached, un-centered, all-inclusive, not just the feelings/sensations.
 This points to freedom, your essential being.
-Here there is no dimension, no time.
-Just here, now, eternal.
-So simple and so obvious.
+Here there is no dimension, no time, just now, eternal.
+So simple, so obvious.

-As Ramana Maharshi says, 'Abide as the Self.'
-But, without calling it Self, just abide as your essential free nature... simplicity itself, freely aware, here and now.
+As Ramana Maharshi said, “Abide as the Self.”
+You can replace”Self” and say, “Abide as your essential, free nature,” which is simplicity itself, freely aware, here and now.
 No-thing.
 Unidentified, yet alive.
-This should not be used as a path but as a way to recognize what is eternally true now, over and over... and always.
-See again and again what is true, that you are now, and always have been, free.
+This is not a path.
+It is a way to recognize what is always eternally true, now, over and over...
+See again and again what is true—you are now, and always have been, free.